chef/chef/docs/dev/design_documents/resource_guard_interpreters.md

 to a given interpreter cannot be contained in the resource.

-So the addition of the `guard_interpreter` attribute as adopted via this RFC lets users choose to adopt a more natural way of expressing idempotence that lets you embed shell-specific expressions in the clean Chef DSL without all of the awkwardness and corner cases described earlier.
+So the addition of the `guard_interpreter` attribute as adopted via this design document lets users choose to adopt a more natural way of expressing idempotence that lets you embed shell-specific expressions in the clean Chef DSL without all of the awkwardness and corner cases described earlier.
 The result is an uncluttered description of infrastructure that doesn't sacrifice on the shell or underlying platform's native descriptive and functional capabilities.

 ### Boolean result code interpolation details
 Consider the Chef DSL fragment below where a string passed to an `only_if` guard performs a